Nerualder/nel/README.md

 * "message"  : *Message to be displayed* - default = ""
 * "red"      : *Background color* - default = "#ADD8E6"

-> centerBlock creates a modal like window with a custom message and color (hex is fine)
+> centerBlock creates a modal like window with a custom message and color (hex is fine).
-> the classname for the div is nel_centerBlock if you want to customize the default appearance
+> To close it, you have to call nel.centerBlock(false), so I would like to generate a close
+> button as a future enhancement.
 ```javascript
 nel.centerBlock(true,"Hello World", "red") // displays a message with text 'Hello World' and a bgcolor of red
 nel.centerBlock(false) // remove any previously declared block